xapian/xapian/xapian-bindings/php7/docs/index.rst

 Installation
 ============

-Assuming you have a suitable version of PHP installed, running configure will automatically enable the PHP bindings, and ``make install`` will install the extension shared library in the location reported by ``php-config --extension-dir``.
+Assuming you have a suitable version of PHP7 installed, running configure will automatically enable the PHP7 bindings, and ``make install`` will install the extension shared library in the location reported by ``php-config --extension-dir``.